AdoriZahard/hi3er/docs/index.md

 > Click [here](https://rentry.co/thebuttererguide) for more information on how to ER more efficiently.

 ## Update log
+- 2022-11-05: Updated and added 3 new builds for the following valks: Aponia, Nyx and SN.
 - 2022-11-03: Updated and added 3 new builds for the following valks: AKA, FR, HC.
 Added new build variant for UBW Sussy (Eden & Su).
 - 2022-11-01: Added SoE: Ultimate Build for HoR.
 - 2022-10-31: Sushang UBW Build added Run & updated accordingly.